BushraAbukarn/2.-Longitudinal-Analysis-of-Psychological-Treatments-/README.md

 - For males, the estimated average BDI score (Beck Depression Inventory) is 4.702615 points higher than for females.
 - Additionally, for every additional year of age, the estimated average BDI score increases by 29.4%.
 - Moreover, as the neuroticism level increases by one unit, the estimated average BDI score increases by 53.4%.
-- Conversely, the estimated average BDI score decreases by 40.6% for every three months of psychological treatment.
+- Conversely, the estimated average BDI score decreases by 40.6% with each month of psychological treatment.

 The range of standardized residuals is approximately [−2.24,2.59], with a median close to zero.
 This distribution of residuals is relatively symmetric around zero, which is a good indication of a well-fitted model.
 The residual error of 7.07 suggests some variation remains unexplained at the individual level.